Code-Institute-Submissions/PP3-gradebook/README.md

 ![John Lennon](assets/John-Lennon.JPG)

-This information is displayed easily via PANDAS dataframes.
+This information is displayed easily via pandas dataframes.

 USER BENEFITS

-Using PANDAs dataframes makes it a snap to display spreadsheet information, so it would be easy and quick to make changes to what's displayed to the user following feedback.
+Using pandas dataframes makes it a snap to display spreadsheet information, so it would be easy and quick to make changes to what's displayed to the user following feedback.

 The user can at a glance see
 - all of John Lennon's grades,